fabioskb/remote-shell/README.md

     * Now just open your github with another device, anywhere, and edit or add a command in the **comando** file of the .cmd repository (this repository was created when the program was run for the first time, it is a private directory).

-    * Use `exit` command in the comando file to close the program.
+    * Use `exit` command in the comando file to close the program on the next run.

+    * You can use the waittime file remotely, in the .cmd repository, to configure the wait time on the next run.
+      Usage: time + unit time.
+Examples -> 30s, 1.5h, 20m, 1d, ...

 ## Install
 1. `curl -fsSL https://cli.github.com/packages/githubcli-archive-keyring.gpg | sudo dd of=/usr/share/keyrings/githubcli-archive-keyring.gpg`